drew-j-tp/fannie-mae-capstone/README.md

 ## Problem Satement

-Can we use machine learning to successfully predict whether a loan will foreclose before it does?
+Can we use machine learning to successfully predict whether a loan will foreclose?
  * Current model has 80% accuracy on test data

 ## Data Preprocessing